sharoll012005/sharoll012005/README.md

-Hi, I'm sharoll hernandez
+Hi, I'm sharoll hernandez.

-I'm 21 years old ( born in 2005)
+I'm 21 years old ( born in 2005),
-I'm from barranquilla, atlantico
+I'm from Barranquilla, Atlantico,
-I'm trained in commercial advisory from the sena (2021-2022), and technologist program in internacional business ( 2023-2025) I'm experienced with 6 months of payroll practice at VIP GLOBAL, where I handled scheduling for temporary and permanent staff I'm currently learning programming at Riwi.
+I'm trained in commercial advisory from the sena (2021-2022), and technologist program in international business ( 2023-2025) I'm experienced with 6 months of payroll practice at VIP GLOBAL, where I handled scheduling for temporary and permanent staff, I'm currently learning programming at Riwi.
 My passions are anime, games, and medieval manhwas.